gemu2015/Sonoff-Tasmota/DisplayText.md

 All other calls go to the Renderer class

-In black and white displays a local ram buffer must be allocated bevor calling the driver
+In black and white displays a local ram buffer must be allocated before calling the driver

 This must be set to zero on character or TFT color displays.

-The GFX fonts can alternativly be used instead of the EPD fonts by selecting the fonts with \#define in the renderer driver file.
+The GFX proportional fonts can alternativly be used instead of the EPD fonts by selecting the fonts with \#define in the renderer driver file.

 Remark for the 400x300 epaper: